yahayuta/classic_games_app/README.md

 # Classic Games App

-A Flutter application that brings classic arcade games to your fingertips.
-This project is a collection of simple, fun games built with the Flame engine.
+A Flutter application featuring classic arcade games like Asteroids and Pong, built with the Flame engine.
+Includes an engaging main menu, keyboard controls, and on-screen touch controls for mobile play.

 ## Features